Table of Contents

 From endangered plants in the South to gorillas in Rwanda to coral reefs around the globe, Georgia Tech is doing more than its fair share to protect some of the world’s most at-risk species.
-In partnership with the Atlanta Botanical Garden, GT’s Jerry Pullman, Ph.D., leads students in preserving rare trees like the Torreya taxifolia, whose numbers are below 1,000 in the world.
+In partnership with the Atlanta Botanical Garden, GT’s Jerry Pullman, Ph.D., leads students in preserving rare trees like the Torreya taxifolia, whose numbers are about 200 in their native habitat.
 The number of mountain gorillas in Central East Africa had dipped even lower by the year 2000, when Tech partnered with the Dian Fossey Gorilla Fund International to study the gorilla’s habitat via satellite to determine how many gorillas the area could support.
 In part because of that help, the apes are now making a comeback.

 USC might grab more headlines in the sports world, but in the world of endangered species, Stan State is the frontrunner.
 The school’s Endangered Species Recovery Program, in partnership with the U.S. Fish and Wildlife Service, has been furthering our knowledge (and therefore our ability to protect) a wide range of endangered animals since 1992.
-Last year, ESRP members rescued endangered Riparian brush rabbits from flooding of the San Joaquin River, and published articles on the San Joaquin kit fox, the Bakersfield cactus, the blunt-nosed leopard lizard, and the island foxes of southern California.
+IN 2011, ESRP members rescued endangered Riparian brush rabbits from flooding of the San Joaquin River, and published articles on the San Joaquin kit fox, the Bakersfield cactus, the blunt-nosed leopard lizard, and the island foxes of southern California.
 A more recent project was the construction of artificial dens for the conservation of San Joaquin kit foxes.

 The village of Rodbaston, England, is home to one of the campuses of this British college.
-And thanks to the school’s Animal Zone, it’s also home to more than 1,000 animals of more than 200 species, many of which are endangered.
+And thanks to the school’s Animal Zone, it’s also home to around 600 animals of more than 140 species, many of which are endangered.
 In December 2011, the zoo welcomed 12 baby Haitian Galliwasps into the world, small lizards that are listed by the International Union for Conservation of Nature as “critically endangered.”
-Just days before this writing, a female black lemur joined the ranks, the third of its kind to be born at the Zone.
+In 2012, a female black lemur joined the ranks, the third of its kind to be born at the Zone.
 The black lemur is listed as “vulnerable” by the IUCN.
 The species are just two that South Staffordshire is helping to protect from extinction.

 This distinguished UK institution is well-known for its scientific prowess, and its scientists routinely put their skills to work studying ways to protect plants and animals the world over.
-Last April, a professor from the school’s Grantham Institute for Climate Change led amulti-school study that called for a new way to assess the vulnerability of species to climate change.
-In December, the results of a study of gray wolves in Yellowstone National Park — this time led by Imperial’s Department of Life Sciences — were released, demonstrating a revolutionary new way to predict how climate change will affect populations of many different species of animals, including endangered ones.
-And just this summer, a professor from the School of Public Health at Imperial co-authored a paperthat revealed 70% of plant and animal extinction could be stopped by halting the spread of fungal infections.
+In April 2011, a professor from the school’s Grantham Institute for Climate Change led a multi-school study that called for a new way to assess the vulnerability of species to climate change.
+In December of the same year, the results of a study of gray wolves in Yellowstone National Park — this time led by Imperial’s Department of Life Sciences — were released, demonstrating a revolutionary new way to predict how climate change will affect populations of many different species of animals, including endangered ones.
+And more recently, a professor from the School of Public Health at Imperial co-authored a paper that revealed 70% of plant and animal extinction could be stopped by halting the spread of fungal infections.

 For more than five years now, a lethal disease known as white nose syndrome has been decimating bat populations along the east coast and moving west.
 Scientists put the death toll at nearly 6 million bats already, with species like the Indiana bat being driven toward extinction.
 BU’s Kunz Bat Lab, however, is working to find a way to stop the disease and protect the creatures that are an invaluable part of the ecosystem.
 In July, the lab published a study it conducted with the University of California, Santa Cruz and other groups that found the disease spreads faster in bats that hibernate in clusters, helping conservationists identify which species are most at risk.
 The lab has also studied its hypotheses on what causes the bats to emerge early from hibernation and investigated the scarring found on the wings of infected bats.